Bilaspur State (princely state)

-In the pre-partitioned Punjab, the Raja of Kahlur (Bilaspur) elevated the Kolis to the status of Kshatriya and he wanted them to serve in his army and Raja did so.

 History

-According to local oral tradition and records during the reign of Raja Harihar Chand, a new state was founded around 697 CE by his son First Ruler Raja Bir Chand.
-After Raja Kahal Chand had built Kahlur Fort the state was named Kahlur (probably from Kahal-pur) and the ruling Chandel Dynasty of Kahlur was also Known as Kahluria.
+According to local oral tradition and records during the reign of Raja Harihar Chand, a new state was founded around 697 CE by his son First Ruler Raja Bir Chand (697–730).
+He was born in the Chandel Rajput dynasty, who claimed to be a descendant of Sisupala from the Chandravansha.
+After Raja Kahal Chand (890–930) had built Kahlur Fort the state was named Kahlur (probably from Kahal-pur) and the ruling Chandel dynasty of Kahlur was also known as Kahluria.